Skip to main content

 • Highly pathogenic avian influenza (HPAI) viruses can cause severe illness and death in birds.

-However, the severity of the illness in poultry (i.e. whether the avian influenza virus is considered LPAI or HPAI) does not predict severity in humans.
-For instance, A (H7N9) viruses are LPAI but cause severe illness and even death in a large proportion of humans that are infected.
-Therefore, precautions should be taken regardless of pathogenicity in birds.
+The severity of the illness in birds (i.e., whether the avian influenza virus is considered LPAI or HPAI) does not predict severity in humans.
+For instance, influenza A(H7N9) viruses are LPAI but can cause severe illness and even death in humans that are infected.
+Therefore, precautions should be taken regardless of the severity of illness in birds.

-NEW RESOURCE- Avian Influenza (bird flu) in BC How can I protect myself?
-(December 2023)
+Avian Influenza (bird flu) in BC How can I protect myself?
+(April 2024)

 Wild aquatic birds, including gulls, terns, ducks, geese, and swans, are the natural reservoir (hosts) of virtually all influenza A subtypes.
-Usually these viruses rarely cause illness or death in wild birds; however with the current strain of avian influenza, wild birds are becoming ill and dying in greater numbers.
+These viruses rarely cause illness or death in wild birds; however, with the current strain (H5N1) of avian influenza, wild birds are becoming ill and dying in greater numbers and more species are being affected.
 Avian influenza can spread to domestic poultry following direct contact with infected wild birds or indirectly through contaminated environments.
-Members of the public should avoid touching sick or dead birds and report dead birds to the BC Wild Bird Mortality Line (1-866-431-2473).
+Members of the public should avoid touching sick or dead birds and report dead birds to the British Columbia (BC) Wild Bird Mortality Line (1-866-431-2473).
 For sick/dead mammals, contact the BC Wildlife Health Program at 250-751-7246.
 More information can be found here: BC Wildlife Health Fact Sheet April 2022

-While the risk of transmission to humans is low, workers who come in contact with birds or wildlife, especially sick or dead animals need to take precautions, such as personal protective equipment and hand hygiene, to protect themselves which can be found here: Wildlife exposure precautions for avian influenza
+While the risk of transmission to humans is low, workers, and others who have contact with birds or wildlife, especially sick or dead animals should take precautions, such as wearing personal protective equipment and washing their hands.
+Advice on safe handling of wild animals can be found here: Wildlife exposure precautions for avian influenza.

 Poultry flocks in Canada are usually free of avian influenza viruses.
-However, sometimes domesticated birds become infected with avian influenza viruses through direct contact with infected wild birds or other infected poultry, or through contact with surfaces that have been contaminated with the viruses.
+However, sometimes commercial or backyard birds become infected with avian influenza viruses through direct contact with infected wild birds or other infected poultry, or through contact with surfaces, feed, or water that have been contaminated with the viruses through infected bird feces or other secretions.

 • the potential for low pathogenic viruses to evolve into highly pathogenic viruses